jvwijhe/jvwijhe/README.md

 ### Hi there 👋

-Thank you for visiting my Github page.
-I'm Jens, a Fullstack developer from  Elburg, The Netherlands🇳🇱  I am the co-founder and owner of [Beter Bekend](https://www.beterbekend.nl).
-An awesome web development and e-commerce agency based in Elburg, The Netherlands.
-At the moment I am also working on [Bergfanaten](https://www.bergfanaten.nl).
+I'm Jens, a entrepreneur and fullstack developer from  Elburg, The Netherlands🇳🇱  I am the co-founder and owner of [Beter Bekend](https://www.beterbekend.nl).
+An awesome [web development](https://www.beterbekend.nl/diensten/development/web-development) and [e-commerce agency](https://www.beterbekend.nl/diensten/development/e-commerce) based in Elburg, The Netherlands.

-### Use my link in bio service for free
-You can find all my links on [Grrp.me](https://www.grrp.me), a link in bio service built by me.
-With Grrp you can easily create a custom landingpage that contains all your links.
-Get startet for free on [Grrp.me](https://www.grrp.me)

 ### Join me on a hike